 The SHAKEN framework does not provide a model for how enterprise SIP based services may consume or portray intent, user identification, and/or surrounding context of a call.
 The data analytics generated by the framework could be mission critical to multiple industries including financial services, health care, consumer services, and utilities.

+Editor’s Note: expand scope to include originating and terminating enterprise use cases.

 Use Cases